CBD Merchant Account Guide: Payment Processing, Fees & Approval

 Our partnership with a registered high-risk payment processing institution works as the foundation for these amazing solutions that we offer to merchants.
 The CBD merchant account experts at QuadraPay have written this guide for you.
 It discusses various factors related to CBD payment processing, such as why CBD is high risk, how to get an account, features to look at , pricing structure, KYC requirements, and the application process.
 We are sure that this guide will provide exceptional value to you.
 Let’s begin.

-CBD Merchant Accounts Are High Risk for Banks
+Why CBD Merchant Accounts Are Classified as High Risk

 There are many reasons why traditional processors consider CBD payment processing as a high-risk activity.
 Some prominent reasons are listed below for your understanding.